 The University generates other types of waste which require specialist disposal, for example hazardous and electrical waste.
 Leeds Beckett staff can visit the Waste and Recycling staff pages for information on arranging specialist disposal of waste.

-The following items should go in the General (Non-Recyclable) waste bins:
+The following items should go in the Food Waste bins:

 The following types of batteries can be recycled in labelled bins at the AV Loans desks in the James Graham Library, Headingley and Sheila Silver Library, City Campus: